Swim briefs: Triathlon swimming briefs

 A special variety of briefs and trunks made for the triathlon features the racing suit's design for the swimming portion of the race but also incorporates light padding in the crotch of the garment for the bicycle portion of the race.
-This is a lighter version of the chamois leather in cycling shorts, to allow running in to be performed more efficiently and the shorts to dry faster after the swim.
+This is a lighter version of the chamois in cycling shorts, to allow running in to be performed more efficiently and the shorts to dry faster after the swim.

 Manufacturers

-In addition to the style's namesake company Speedo, competitive briefs-style swimwear are produced by companies including Adidas, Zoggs, Tyr, Dolfin, Arena, Kiefer, Nike, Inc. and aussieBum.
+In addition to the style's generic trademark term’s namesake company Speedo, competitive briefs-style swimwear are produced by companies including Adidas, Zoggs, Tyr, Dolfin, Arena, Kiefer, Nike, Inc. and aussieBum.
 Many of these companies have expanded their merchandise to reflect recent trends in water sports.
 These include the growing popularity of the jammer style and the development of full body suits for competitive swimming.

 On the fashion end, several designer companies including Nautica, Olaf Benz, Calvin Klein and aussieBum have begun lines of brief style suits in the United States.
 Most designer brands of male swimwear in Europe, Asia and Australia produce lines of much briefer style suits, including the increasingly popular Brazilian square cut trunks (known as sunga(s) in Portuguese).